 #1 Dabble in CrossFit...

-Most people go straight from dabbling with CrossFit into full-on Kool-Aid guzzling, but it's worth mentioning that you won't see what all the hubbub is about unless you start attending class fairly frequently.
+Most people go straight from dabbling with a CrossFit exercise routine into full-on Kool-Aid guzzling, but it's worth mentioning that you won't see what all the hubbub is about unless you start attending class fairly frequently.

-There is a MASSIVE difference between someone who does CrossFit 1-2 times per week, and someone who does CrossFit 4-5 times per week.
+There is a MASSIVE difference between someone who does a CrossFit exercise routine 1-2 times per week, and someone who does CrossFit 4-5 times per week.

 To be clear, starting slow is absolutely fine, but as you learn more about the method, and start to get the hang of the movements, you'll want to increase your frequency.

-CrossFit is constantly varied, which means it could be weeks, or even months before you get to practice a particular movement again if you're M.I.A 90% of the time.
+The CrossFit exercise routine is constantly varied, which means it could be weeks, or even months before you get to practice a movement again if you're M.I.A 90% of the time.

 However, occasionally it really isn't possible for someone to ramp up their attendance.